Antipsychotic: Long-term effects

-Antipsychotic use has been linked to a 21x higher incidence of dementia in the United States by age 65.
+Adults with schizophrenia have a 21x higher incidence of dementia in the United States by the age of 65, which may be linked to antipsychotic use.
 Both atypical and typical antipsychotics have a higher hazard ratio for dementia risk.
 In 2024 testable hypotheses were proposed for the mechanism responsible for cortical thinning till dementia.

 Some studies have found decreased life expectancy associated with the use of antipsychotics, and argued that more studies are needed.
 Antipsychotics may also increase the risk of early death in individuals with dementia.
 Antipsychotics typically worsen symptoms in people with depersonalisation disorder.
 Antipsychotic polypharmacy (prescribing two or more antipsychotics at the same time for an individual) is a common practice but not evidence-based or recommended, and there are initiatives to curtail it.
 Similarly, the use of excessively high doses (often the result of polypharmacy) continues despite clinical guidelines and evidence indicating that it is usually no more effective but is usually more harmful.
 A meta-analysis of observational studies with over two million individuals has suggested a moderate association of antipsychotic use with breast cancer.

+Loss of grey matter and other brain structural changes over time are observed amongst people diagnosed with schizophrenia.
+Meta-analyses of the effects of antipsychotic treatment on grey matter volume and the brain's structure have reached conflicting conclusions.
+A 2020 study concluded that atypical antipsychotics are linked to cortical thinning and cognitive decline in the mid (20 months) to long-term.